-In 2014, Dr. Burley was named one of the top ten influencers in information security careers by Careers Info Security magazine.
-She has been twice appointed (2012, 2013) to the Virginia General Assembly Joint Commission on Technology & Science (JCOTS) Cyber Security Advisory Committee and served as co-Chair of the National Academy of Sciences Committee “Professionalizing the Nation’s Cybersecurity Workforce.”
-She is the recipient of numerous NSF awards including PI of the Executive Cyber Corps program, and Research CoPI of the $5 million National CyberWatch Center.
+In 2014, Dr. Burley was named the cybersecurity educator of the year by CISSE and one of the top ten influencers in information security careers by Careers Info Security magazine.
+She has been twice appointed (2012, 2013) to the Virginia General Assembly Joint Commission on Technology & Science Cyber Security Advisory Committee and served as co-Chair of the National Academy of Sciences Committee “Professionalizing the Nation’s Cybersecurity Workforce.”
+She is the recipient of numerous NSF awards including PI of the Executive Cyber Corps program, and Research CoPI of the National CyberWatch Center.

-Dr. Burley serves as an elected member of the Institute for Information Infrastructure Protection (I3P) executive committee; adviser to Careers Info Security magazine; the Advanced Mobility Academic Research Center, and the AlphaTech Group - a cybersecurity, big data and analytics business consortium; and on the Goodwill Industries International Board of Directors.
-She holds a BA in Economics from the Catholic University of America; an M.S. in Public Management and Policy, an M.S. in Organization Science, and a Ph.D. in Organization Science & Information Technology from Carnegie Mellon University where she studied as a Woodrow Wilson Foundation Fellow in Public Policy.
+Dr. Burley serves as an elected member of the Institute for Information Infrastructure Protection (I3P) executive committee; adviser to Careers Info Security magazine; the Advanced Mobility Academic Research Center, and the AlphaTech Group - a cybersecurity, big data analytics business consortium; and on the Goodwill Industries International Board of Directors.
+She holds a BA in Economics from Catholic University of America; an M.S. in Public Management and Policy, an M.S. in Organization Science, and a Ph.D. in Organization Science & Information Technology from Carnegie Mellon University where she studied as a Woodrow Wilson Foundation Fellow.

 Ford, V., S. Swayze, and D. Burley.
 2013.
 An exploratory investigation of the relationship between disengagement, exhaustion, and turnover intention among IT professions employed at a university.
 Information Resources Management Journal, 26, 3.

 Burley, D., I. Guzman, G. Pandit.
 2010.
-Will They Stay?
-Turnover Intensions of Future Federal Cyber Corps Members.
+Will they stay?
+Turnover intentions of future federal cyber corps members.
 Proceedings of the 2010 ACM SIGMIS Computing Personnel Research Conference.